YashRaoPatankar25MIP10105/digital-literacy-project/README.md

 **Year:** 1st Year  Semester 2nd

 ## Project Overview
-This project is part of the **CSE0001 Digital Literacy course**.
-It covers various aspects of digital awareness, professional communication, online tools, and cyber safety.
+This project is part of the CSE0001 Digital Literacy course.
+It focuses on building awareness of digital tools, professional communication, and safe internet practices.
+The course helps develop essential skills required for academic work and responsible online behavior.
+It also introduces important concepts related to cyber safety and effective use of technology.

 ## Repository Structure
 - report/ → Final project report